gunjandatta/blog/_posts/2023/2023-10-10-search-requests.md

 #### Code Example (Helper Method)

-This code example will use a new method for the `Search` library in the `gd-sprest` library.
+This code example will use a new method for the `Search` module in the `gd-sprest` library.
 The helper method will default to the max results (500) and to use batch requests by default.
 These values can be customized through the properties.

 ```ts
 import { Search, Types } from "gd-sprest";